 After failing every single one of my exams at high school (yes, can you believe it - I was too busy talking to pay attention!), I decided to join the workforce at the age of 15.
 I vividly remember going to work one day and driving past one of the universities, thinking I will never be able to go to university because I flunked high school.
 How wrong I was!

 While I have always been passionate about animals, I learnt very early on that I was way too queasy to become a veterinarian - plus I didn't think it would be possible because of my failure and drop out from high school.
-I knew there was 'something' about euthanaising pets that would be very distressing for veterinary professionals, and in a strange twist of fate, I found myself researching this in-depth at doctoral level....
+I knew there was 'something' about euthanasing pets that would be very distressing for veterinary professionals, and in a strange twist of fate, I found myself researching this in-depth at doctoral level....

-You see, way back in 1996 when I was searching for my 'calling' and had decided to apply to study psychology at university, one of my dear cousins, Andrew, committed suicide.
+You see, way back in 1996 when I was searching for my 'calling' and had decided to apply to study psychology at university, one of my dear cousins, Andrew, ended his life.
 His death rocked our world and had a significant impact on me - it was at that moment I knew I wanted to work with people who were suicidal.
 However, I still had that yearning to be involved with the veterinary industry.....cue another twist of fate.
 This time it was a chance encounter with a locum veterinarian at our local veterinary practice around 2006, who randomly asked me what I did for work.
 I told her I was a psychologist, and she mentioned the high suicide rate within the veterinary profession.
 Well - that was all the motivation I needed to get proactive and determined to do something about it!

 Those who know me well will also tell you that I have a passion for learning and like to research new things.
 A few years ago I completed a Diploma of Interior Design, as I've always had a 'thing' for a beautifully designed home and wanted to know the secrets to achieving this.
 However, I am also a believer in feng shui and realised that many designers may create beautiful homes, but they are not always compatible with the principles of feng shui - which is why I also completed a Diploma of Traditional Feng Shui so I could complement these two areas.
-You can follow my "Ultimate Interior Designs and Feng Shui" pages on Facebook and Instagram.